News

 10 December 2025

-From April 2026, employees will no longer be able to claim a tax reduction from HMRC for extra household costs incurred due to being required to work from home.
+From April 2026, employees will no longer be able to claim a deduction from income tax from HMRC for extra household costs incurred due to being required to work from home.
 Previously, these claims could cover increased utility bills and business related telephone calls, either based on actual costs (with supporting evidence) or at a fixed rate of £6 per week without receipts.

 What this means for employers

-• review and revise internal policies related to home-working arrangements to reflect the upcoming changes
+• assess the impact and determine if internal policy adjustments are necessary to reflect the upcoming changes

-• clearly inform employees about the abolition of the work-from-home tax relief and its implications
+• clearly inform contractual home working employees about the abolition of the work-from-home tax relief and its implications

 • check that payroll procedures are updated and compliant with the new tax rules.